Skip to Content

 August 08, 2024

-HCA is presented with a giant novelty check from the Compress and Shock Foundation.
+HCA staff presents $25k giant novelty check to members of the Compress and Shock Foundation.

 HCA Virginia, the commonwealth’s most comprehensive healthcare network, is supporting free CPR education and placing life-saving devices in several high-need communities through a $25,000 grant to the Compress and Shock Foundation.
 The grant will facilitate the placement of 12 automated external defibrillators (AEDs) in Central, Northern and Southwest Virginia.
 AEDs are devices designed to deliver a controlled electrical shock to people experiencing sudden cardiac arrest, potentially saving lives.
 The Compress and Shock Foundation brings free and equitable access to CPR and AED education to communities most affected by cardiac arrest due to certain demographic and socioeconomic factors.